Why does MyPocketSkill need to verify me?

-MyPocketSkill may ask you to become verified before you can post or respond to listings.
-Verifying your profile is a way to help build trust in the MyPocketSkill community.
-There is no foolproof way to verify people online and while MyPocketSkill takes extra steps to ensure user safety, it cannot accept responsibility should people turn out not to be who they say they are.
+MyPocketSkill may ask you to become verified before you can post, respond to listings or complete a booking.
+Verifying your profile is a way to help build trust in the MyPocketSkill community because we work with young people who may be of school age.

 How does verification on MyPocketSkill work?

 You will need to be a verified user in order to use key features of the site.
 We use third party services including Yotifor verification which ensures that your information is kept secure.
 As part of the verification process you may be asked to provide ID and other related information.

 When you are asked to provide verification, you might need to: